NVE/TuLiPa/README.md

 Julia> Julia.notebook()
 ```
 #### Possible improvements to TuLiPa:
-See file "Possible improvements to TuLiPa"
+File "Possible improvements to TuLiPa" is temporarly removed

 ### Why Julia:
 Julia is a modern and growing language made for scientific computing.
 It has a flexible type-hierarchy which is perfect for our modular framework.
 Together with “multiple dispatch” it is easy to make a general framework that works for different concrete types and methods/functions.
 It also makes it easy to add new concrete types or methods without having to change much of the existing code.